 Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
 Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

-About 20 percent of English majors plan to teach, while another 50 percent plan to do writing or editing in marketing, book publishing, or writing for business or non-profit organizations.
-The rest use English as a background for the study of law, business, theology, social work, or other graduate programs.
+About 20 percent of English majors plan to teach, while another 50 percent plan to write or edit for non-profit organizations or for businesses such as marketing, content writing, or book publishing.
+The rest use English as a background for graduate study in law, business, social work, creative writing, library science, or other graduate programs.

 Student Opportunities